-If your water is cloudy with a tint of green, then you should check your water for phosphates (see “Phosphates in Water” below) and add 2 tsp. of chlorine after every other use.
+- If your water is cloudy with a tint of green, then you should check your water for phosphates (see “Phosphates in Water” below) and add 2 tsp. of chlorine after every use until clear.

 Q – My SPA water is GREEN.